Nadhila-dot/GPM/readme.md

 - gpm remove to remove packages
 - gpm setsource to set a new source. <-- More on this source thing later...

+Todo
+- Fix return statements.
+- Make sure a go.mod file is present, if not do not proceed
+-